sujin2f/paper/doc/energy_en.md

 ## Proof(1): Classic Physics

-### The Emission Wavelength of Photon-Ether from Bohr Model
+### The Emission Wavelength of Photon-Ether from the Bohr Model

 Rydberg formula is the solution to calculate the wavelength from an electron.
-The next ones are the Rydberg formula and tables of Lyman series, emission wavelengths from n >=2 to n = 1, Paschen series, emission wavelengths from n >=4 to n = 3.
+The next ones are the Rydberg formula and tables of the Lyman series, emission wavelengths from n >=2 to n = 1, and the Paschen series, emission wavelengths from n >=4 to n = 3.

 $$\dfrac{1}{\lambda} = R(\dfrac{1}{m^2} - \dfrac{1}{n^2}) \hspace{10pt} \\\{ R=1.0974 \times 10^7 m^2 \\\}$$